Kainosymmetry

 Kainosymmetry also explains the specific properties of the 1s, 2p, 3d, and 4f elements.
 The 1s elements hydrogen and helium are extremely different from all others, because 1s is the only orbital that is completely unscreened from the nucleus, and there is no other orbital of similar energy for it to hybridise with (it also does not polarise easily).
 The 1s orbital of hydrogen binds to both (n−1)d and ns orbitals of transition elements, while most other ligands bind only to (n−1)d.
 The 2p subshell is small and of a similar radial extent as the 2s subshell, which facilitates orbital hybridisation.
 This does not work as well for the heavier p elements: for example, silicon in silane (SiH4) shows approximate sp2 hybridisation, whereas carbon in methane (CH4) shows an almost ideal sp3 hybridisation.
 The bonding in these nonorthogonal heavy p element hydrides is weakened; this situation worsens with more electronegative substituents as they magnify the difference in energy between the s and p subshells.
 The heavier p elements are often more stable in their higher oxidation states in organometallic compounds than in compounds with electronegative ligands.
 This follows Bent's rule: s character is concentrated in the bonds to the more electropositive substituents, while p character is concentrated in the bonds to the more electronegative substituents.
 Furthermore, the 2p elements prefer to participate in multiple bonding (observed in O=O and N≡N) to eliminate Pauli repulsion from the otherwise close s and p lone pairs: their π bonds are stronger and their single bonds weaker.
+(See double bond rule.)
 The small size of the 2p shell is also responsible for the extremely high electronegativities of the 2p elements.

 The 3d elements show the opposite effect; the 3d orbitals are smaller than would be expected, with a radial extent similar to the 3p core shell, which weakens bonding to ligands because they cannot overlap with the ligands' orbitals well enough.
 These bonds are therefore stretched and therefore weaker compared to the homologous ones of the 4d and 5d elements (the 5d elements show an additional d-expansion due to relativistic effects).
 This also leads to low-lying excited states, which is probably related to the well-known fact that 3d compounds are often coloured (the light absorbed is visible).
 This also explains why the 3d contraction has a stronger effect on the following elements than the 4d or 5d ones do.
 As for the 4f elements, the difficulty that 4f has in being used for chemistry is also related to this, as are the strong incomplete screening effects; the 5g elements may show a similar contraction, but it is likely that relativistic effects will partly counteract this, as they would tend to cause expansion of the 5g shell.